pepopowitz/tdd-workshop/module-5/README.md

 ]
 ```

+Note that this example also shows all 8 neighbors of the middle cell.

 👉 Take a look at the `module-5/get-next-state.js` file.
 This is where you'll be implementing the specifications for this exercise.

 Currently you'll see that `getNextState` is returning 40 dummy rows.
 Each dummy row returns 40 randomized cells.
 This is why, when you clicked "Start" in the app, you saw the cells shifting randomly.